JohnRoos/Blazor-MSAL-API-template/README.md

 When creating this template I have used several good sources.
 Here are a few:

 * Attach token for outgoing requests: https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/additional-scenarios?view=aspnetcore-5.0#attach-tokens-to-outgoing-requests
-* Roles claim comes as a json string.
+* Roles claim comes as a json string from AAD.
 A list of roles is needed: https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/azure-active-directory-groups-and-roles?view=aspnetcore-3.1#user-defined-groups-and-administrator-roles
-* Bug causes the redirect mode to not work: https://github.com/dotnet/aspnetcore/pull/28498
+* Bug in .Net Core causes the redirect mode to not work: https://github.com/dotnet/aspnetcore/pull/28498